jsoconno/terraform-azure-conventions/README.md

 5. If multiple resources have the same acronym then the first resource alphabetically retains the baseline acronym and the subsequent resources alphabetically adds additional letters from the last name of ther service.

 `api management` conflicts with `automation module` for the acronym `am` so `api management` gets `am` and `automation module` gets `amo`.

-## Change Log

-`v0.1.0` - The initial version of the standards was implemented for all avalable resources in the azurerm provider.
-This includes resources that don't have a name attribute for simplicity to start.
-This version was broken due to some malformatted `replace()` functions.

-`v0.1.1` - This version fixes the previously mentioned bug by updating the resources whos naming convention relied on the `replace()` function.

-`v0.2.0` - This version adds in functionality that allows users to specify if they want to enforce lowercase letters only or not.
-It also enhances the README file to clarify some things.